nikomatsakis/babysteps/drafts/2019-12-08-cramertj-async-interview-2.md

-`AsyncRead` trait][async-init]). cramertj felt that it makes sense for the sync and async I/O traits to be consistent in their handling of uninitialized memory. cramertj also felt that the costs of zeroing, in Fuschia at least, were not especially significant (although fuschia doesn't use `AsyncRead` and `AsyncWrite` that broadly).
+`AsyncRead` trait][async-init]). cramertj felt that it makes sense for the sync and async I/O traits to be consistent in their handling of uninitialized memory. cramertj also felt that the costs of zeroing, in Fuchsia at least, were not especially significant (although fuschia doesn't use `AsyncRead` and `AsyncWrite` that broadly).

 [sync-init]: https://doc.rust-lang.org/std/io/trait.Read.html#method.initializer